Acting Up: Young Performer’s Community Theatre

 Dayton • 937-278-5993

 The Dayton Theatre Guild began in 1945 and has continued its tradition of producing a combination of contemporary plays along with the classics using all-volunteer casts, crews, and administration.
 Anyone with a passion for theatre can find a home at DTG regardless of prior experience.facebook_account

 Fairfield Footlighters is a nonprofit community theatre committed to making the theatrical experience more accessible to the public and providing more opportunities for young artists to enhance their dramatic skills.facebook_account

 The Human Race Theatre Company has been delivering the beauty, drama, and excitement of live professional theatre to Dayton and southwestern Ohio since 1986.
 Its Loft Season provides the region’s audiences with productions of award-winning, cutting-edge dramas, American classics, and regional and world premieres made just for them, and a new works series introduces theatre lovers to plays and musicals currently in development.
 Additionally, education and engagement programs address the cultural needs of a broad array of citizens throughout the Miami Valley.

 Kettering • 937-296-0294

 For over two decades, Kettering Children’s Theatre has presented professionally produced and directed youth-oriented productions.
-The Kettering Children’s Theatre is a non-auditioned theatrical instruction program for students in grades 5 through 9.
+The Kettering Children’s Theatre is a non-auditioned theatrical instruction program for students in grades five through nine.
 The program allows youth of all theatrical levels an equal opportunity to perform on stage.
 Kettering Children’s Theatre is sponsored by the City of Kettering Parks, Recreation and Cultural Arts Department and supported in part by the Ohio Arts Council.